 The first morning was a hike up Kelor Island early morning.
 It’s not a difficult hike and has route of stairs up more or less up to the top of the island.
 Amazing views looking down to the beach and the surrounding islands.
 It’s best to go early morning because it’s not so hot and there are other groups coming up a bit later.

 With so many islands around there are lots of good spots around for snorkelling.
 Indonesia has some of the best coral areas with the most abundant marine life.
 We swam with manta rays, turtles, lots of “Nemos” and “Dorey’s” and loads of other life I don’t have the proper or Disney name for.
 Some of the snorkelling spots are shallow and you have to be careful with not crushing the coral.
-We were lucky enough to see dolphins when sailing on the boat.
-There’s lots to see!
+We were lucky enough to see dolphins when sailing on the boat and a few turtles beneath the waves too.

 Indonesia is one of the best countries for coffee.
 Each region including Flores has its own distinct flavour.
 So if you love your coffee I would definitely pick up a few bags of coffee beans!